Custom Web Software Development

 The above example need not use two panels, and realistically complicates a simple interface.
 But if you were to include items such as dates, publishers, playtimes, etc. into the tables in this example, you may want to filter the possible song selections using any number of factors.
 In a real-world shopping-cart project, having these filters in a separate panel from the “pickers,” maybe even one that is always shown to the end-user, can be an optimal way of organizing your HTML page.

-The version 2+ release of the Picker Class adds even better support for “interface Elements” in the pickers you develop.
-Tab-key support within interface Elements has been expanded, and a new concept of “interface Targets” is now available for use.
-With version 2+ of the Picker Class, the non-standard HTML attributes “tabToTarget” (same as Version 1 release) and “backTabToTarget” may have values of "true" or "false".
-When registering an “interface panel” the first and last “interface Elements” found on the panel by default are registered to backtab-to-target and tab-to-target, respectively.
-You can override this with the HTML attributes markup, or with JavaScript by “registering” them seperately with the desired options before registering the panel they are on (see the comments in the code-file).
+With version 2+ of the Picker Class, the non-standard HTML attributes “tabToTarget” (same as Version 1 release) and “backTabToTarget” may have values of "true" or "false"; these are “Boolean¹” attributes, and as such their simple inclusion without a value indicates a “true” value.
+When registering an “interface panel” the first and last “interface controls” found on the panel by default are registered to backtab-to-target and tab-to-target, respectively.
+You can override this with the HTML attributes markup, or with JavaScript by “registering” them separately with the desired options before registering the panel they are on (see the comments in the code-file).

 Users may also want to manually tab from one panel to another.
 By default they could now do this using CTRL+Tab and SHIFT+CTRL+Tab except for that most browsers block these key-combos from JavaScript.
 So by default the Picker class also recognizes CTRL+< and CTRL+> (on QUERTY keyboards this would actually be SHIFT+CTRL+,< and SHIFT+CTRL+.>) to serve this need.
 On non-QUERTY keyboards, the < and > keys may normally generate characters when pressed in combo with the CTRL key, and the Picker’s default panel-tab control may then conflict (and not work!).
 You may alter the values found in: pickerInstance.panelTabKey and pickerInstance.panelBacktabKey which are UniDOM.KeySniffer objects.
 A value of true or false for a modifier-key means that key must be in the indicated state.
 A value of undefined for a modifier-key means the KeySniffer doesn’t care.

-You may want your “interface Element” to remain focused when it has focus when the user presses the ↵Enter key; or maybe you want keyboard focus to return to your data-target (<input>).
-The Boolean value found at pickerInstance.doKeepInterfaceFocus controls that default action; but your “interface Element” itself may have an attribute keep-focus and this may have a Boolean value that overrides the pickerInstance default.
-For HTML <button> “interface Elements” the Picker also adds a customized buttonpress event when the <button> has keyboard focus and the user presses the ↵Enter key.
+You may want your “interface control” to remain focused when it has focus when the user presses the ↵Enter key; or maybe you want keyboard focus to return to your data-target (<input>).
+The Boolean value found at pickerInstance.doKeepInterfaceFocus controls that default action; but your “interface control” itself may have an attribute keep-focus and this may have a Boolean¹ value that overrides the pickerInstance default.
+For HTML <button> “interface controls” the Picker also adds a customized buttonpress event when the <button> has keyboard focus and the user presses the ↵Enter key.